-For the last several weeks, there’s been an interactive video box in the Eric F. Ross Gallery, as part of the current special exhibition, “Obedience: An Installation in 15 Rooms by Saskia Boddeke and Peter Greenaway.”
-“Are you Isaac or are you Ismael?” a neon sign asks visitors as soon as they approach the box.
+For the last several weeks, an interactive video box has stood in the Eric F. Ross Gallery, as part of the current special exhibition, “Obedience: An Installation in 15 Rooms by Saskia Boddeke and Peter Greenaway.”
+“Are you Isaac or are you Ismael?” a neon sign asks visitors as they approach the box.
 The question relates to the story from Chapter 22 of the First Book of Moses, in which God commands Abraham to sacrifice his son.
-Saskia Boddeke and Peter Greenaway turn this story on its head.
-It’s not the voice of God greeting the visitors at the beginning of their exhibit, but a large-screen projection of children and young people presenting themselves, in their own languages, as Isaac or Ismael. → continue reading
+However, Saskia Boddeke and Peter Greenaway turn this story on its head.
+It’s not the voice of God greeting the visitors at the beginning of their installation, but a large-screen projection of various children and young people presenting themselves, each in their own languages, as Isaac or Ismael. → continue reading

 Daphna Westerman’s Postcards in Motion

 Did you find a postcard like this one in your mail box as well?
 Or have you even pulled the entire road movie by Daphna Westerman out of our Art Vending Machine?
 By now the Machine is sold out completely.
 But no need to stop the movie!
 Let’s just rewind a little…

 Before the work of the Israeli artist ended up in the museum’s Art Vending Machine, I received a postcard with a black and white photograph.
 Except for my address and the title, “U-Bahn Berlin.
 From In and between the cities, 2011.
 A film by Daphna Westerman,” there was nothing more to it.
 A few days later more cards were in the mail.
 Time to phone Daphna. → continue reading

 An Interview with Lina Khesina